Xeo23/Movie-Recommendation-System/README.md

-# Movie-recommendation-system
+# Movie-Recommendation-System
-A content based reccomendation system made for the completion of internship.
+A content-based recommendation system was made for the completion of the internship.